misakey/backend/docs/content/endpoints/auth_flow.md

 - `login_hint` (string) (can be empty): the current auth flow's login_hint.

 ____
-# Perform a authentication step in the login flow
+# Perform an authentication step in the login flow

 The next step to authentication the end-user is to let them enter some information assuring they own the identity.
 This is called an **authentication step**.